venturusbr/cv-model-compression/README.md

 ## Weights

-We also share multiple weights with these training procedures (teacher-student training and pruning training)
+We also share multiple weights with these training procedures (teacher-student training and pruning training) in the [Releases](https://github.com/venturusbr/cv-model-compression/releases/tag/v1.0) tab.

 ## Citation